qrichert/goji/README.md

 Documentation
 -------------

-It it's the first time you use Goji, please read the [Getting Started guide](docs/index.md).
+If it's the first time you use Goji, please read the [Getting Started guide](docs/index.md).

 <p align="center">
 	<a href="#" target="_blank">